gmavr/cppneural/README.md

 The concatenation of the former across all layers is the derivative of the full model and is used by the stochastic gradient descend algorithm to determine the next value of the full model.
 The latter is necessary for computing the former: it allows back-propagating the error from the top-most scalar layer incrementally across each layer going to the bottom layer.

-The general framewrok for supporting the above is in file `neuralBase.h`.
+The general framework for supporting the above is in file `neuralBase.h`.
 Implementations of discrete layers are in files `neuralLayer.h` and `ceSoftmaxLayer.h`.
 File `neuralClassifier.h` shows how to build a network combining the above two layers.

 Note that the framework requires and supports the model and gradient of the full network to be each inside a contiguous memory buffer.
 The nested components model and gradient are references to the appropriate places inside these memory buffers that are defined at the top-most enclosing network object.
 These references are set recursively during wiring.
-During the fitting procedure, the model and gradient buffers are updated scrictly in-place and are *never* copied.
+During the fitting procedure, the model and gradient buffers are updated strictly in-place and are *never* copied.
 These architectural features are critical for a very fast training procedure.
 The fitting procedure itself is inside `sgdSolver.h`.

-For correctness, general support for gradient checks is inside `gradientCheck.h` and `gradientCheck.cpp`.
+General support for gradient checks is inside `gradientCheck.h` and `gradientCheck.cpp`.
 Iteratively reading batches of data, with rewinding at the end of the data set, is implemented in `dataFeeder.h`.

+## Correctness

+Anything having a gradient of (all layers, activation functions), as well as composite networks has a gradient check run as part of the test suite.
+Discrete layers are structured into simple networks with a loss function and test code trains them and verifies that the loss decreases.

+On ubuntu, all tests run without warnings under valgrind.